 The visitor centers are the source for on-site information about camping, backcountry travel, the park shuttle bus system and daily ranger-led hikes, walks and programs.
 The visitor centers are open from mid-May to mid-September; hours are 8 A.M. to 5 P.M.

-For more information, contact Denali National Park and Preserve, P.O.
-Box 9, Denali Park, AK 99755; phone (907) 683-2294.
+For more information, contact Denali National Park and Preserve; phone 907-683-9532.

-Savage River campground is at Mile 12.8 on the Park Road and—like Riley Creek—is accessible by private vehicle at any time.
+Savage River campground is at Mile 12.9 on the Park Road and—like Riley Creek—is accessible by private vehicle at any time.
 Tetlanika campground is at Mile 29.1 on the Park Road and a permit is required to reach this campground, which has both tent and RV sites.
-Sanctuary River (at Mile 22) and Wonder Lake (at Mile 84.6) are tents-only campgrounds and access is by shuttle bus.
+Sanctuary River (at Mile 22.6) is a tents-only campgrounds and access is by shuttle bus.
 There is a 14-day limit per year for campers.
 There are no RV hookups in park campgrounds.
 Only Riley Creek is open year-round (no running water in winter).